bennadel/Strangler-Feature-Flags-Exploration/README.md

 ![Screenshot of Feature Flag demo](./assets/demo.png)

+The **user interface** for this demo leaves **a lot to be desired**.
+I was trying to avoid going down a rich-client rabbit-hole.
+If I tried to make the UI "nice", this demo would have immediately become more about Angular than it was about feature flags.
+As such, configuring a feature flag is somewhat janky.
+The entire process is driven by form `POST`-backs, using old-school submit buttons (what do you know, traditional web technology still gets the job done).
+In a real-world scenario, the UI would be _much nicer_, I promise.
+Please suspend judgement.

 ## Running With CommandBox

 This demo runs on Lucee CFML using CommandBox.
 To start the demo, `cd` into this folder and following these steps: